Events · Howard League events

 We are offering a limited number of bursaries to attend the conference.
 Each bursary will cover full conference attendance of two days (including the conference dinner) and one night accommodation at the college.

-You can apply for a bursary if you are presenting a paper or a poster at the conference.
+Successful applicants must be presenting a paper or a poster at the conference.
 If presenting a paper, this must be submitted again based on your research to The Howard Journal of Crime and Justice in the year following the conference.
 Priority for bursaries applications will be given to: people from minoritised communities; people with lived experience of the criminal justice system; and papers exploring the issue of crime and gambling related harms

 - Redesigning Justice: Promoting civil rights, trust and fairness international conference was held on 21–22 March 2018